 When you have read my other blogs, you will know that the EK certificate (EKCert)is very important, if we don’t have the possibility to fetch that one and its intermediate certificate we could have a problem.

 When you want to be sure you have a working EKcert, the easiest ways to check out if you have a working EK cert are these 2 options

-Sometimes it’s the Intel 11th gen issue, sometimes it’s just the TPM not supporting attestation, sometimes the EKCert can’t be retrieved, but this time it was just the need for patience…
+Sometimes it’s the Intel 11th gen issue, sometimes it’s just the TPM not supporting attestation, sometimes the EKCert can’t be retrieved, and sometimes Microsoft withdrew an AIK ca, and sometimes it’s just the need for patience…